Last Updated on May 30, 2022 by Sorin Petroj

 You should choose rubbers according to your style of play.
-For example, if you are a striker, then consider whether you play more with topspins or attack with clean balls and blocks from the table.
+For example, if you are a striker, consider whether you play more with topspins or attack with clean balls and blocks from the table.
 For those players who prefer forehand and backhand topspins, they should take softer but much faster rubbers.
 They have better contact when the ball rotates.

-On the other hand, players who play more on blocks and forehand and backhand drive balls should take harder rubbers and at the same time faster.
+On the other hand, players who play more on blocks and forehand and backhand drive balls should take harder rubbers and, at the same time, faster.
 We recommend pips-out rubbers for defensive players or those who want to confuse opponents with incorrect ball trajectories.

 Should I choose a ready-made racket or assemble it myself?

 This is a question that many players ask, but the answer is very easy.
-If you are a beginner or occasionally play table tennis for fun, then choose a ready-made racket.
-If you are a more advanced player or a professional, then it is best to choose the ping pong blade and rubbers yourself and make a racket with full potential for your game.
+If you are a beginner or occasionally play table tennis for fun, choose a ready-made racket.
+If you are a more advanced player or a professional, it is best to choose the ping pong blade and rubbers yourself and make a racket with full potential for your game.

 How will I know how to choose a table tennis racket that is ready-made and suits me?
 Due to that and many other questions, we have published this article and a few more articles about ready-made rackets.

-The most important thing is to look at the composition, speed, and control of the blade, and along the way, the rubbers that manufacturers made with it.
+The most important thing is to look at the composition, speed, and control of the blade and, along the way, the rubbers that manufacturers made with it.